Stochastic Processes under Parameter Uncertainty

-Thereafter, we investigate the Markovian classes of NSPDEs and nonlinear spin systems in more detail.
-For the former, we establish continuity and linear growth conditions for the \(\usc_b\)--Feller property and the strong Markov selection principle.
-Moreover, for the important subclass of infinite-dimensional nonlinear Cauchy problems with drift uncertainty, we derive conditions for the \emph{strong} \(\usc_b\)--Feller property, which means that \(T_t (\usc_b) \subset C_b\) for all \(t > 0\).
-The strong \(\usc_b\)--Feller property can be seen as a \emph{smoothing property} of the nonlinear semigroup \((T_t)_{t \geq 0}\).
+Thereafter, we investigate the Markovian class of NSPDEs in more detail.
+We establish continuity and linear growth conditions for the \(\usc_b\)--Feller property and the strong Markov selection principle.
+Moreover, for the subclass of infinite-dimensional nonlinear Cauchy problems with drift uncertainty, we derive conditions for the \emph{strong} \(\usc_b\)--Feller property, which means that \(T_t (\usc_b) \subset C_b\) for all \(t > 0\).
+The strong \(\usc_b\)--Feller property can be seen as a \emph{smoothing property} of the sublinear semigroup \((T_t)_{t \geq 0}\).
 To the best of our knowledge, such an effect was first discovered in \cite{CN22a} for nonlinear one-dimensional diffusions.
 We also emphasis that the strong \(\usc_b\)--Feller property entails the \(C_b\)--Feller property, i.e., \(T_t (C_b) \subset C_b\) for all \(t \in \bR_+\).
-This property is considered to be of fundamental importance for the study of nonlinear semigroups via pointwise generators, see \cite[Section 2.4]{CN22b} for some comments.
+This property is considered to be of fundamental importance for the study of sublinear Markovian semigroups via pointwise generators, see \cite[Section 2.4]{CN22b} for some comments.